≡ Menu

 About Ameritas Life Insurance

-As a mutual company, Ameritas is owned by policyholders, and participating life insurance policies may be eligible for annual dividend payments from the company.
-While dividends are not guaranteed, most mutual insurers try to pay dividends every year because dividend eligibility is a helpful selling point when marketing whole life coverage.
+As a mutual company, policyholders own Ameritas, and participating life insurance policies may be eligible for annual dividend payments from the company.
+While dividends are not guaranteed, most mutual insurers try to pay dividends every year because dividend eligibility is a helpful selling point when marketing whole-life coverage.

 Ameritas sells life insurance in all fifty states, with New York policies issued by its affiliate, Ameritas Life Insurance Corp. of New York.
-Both insurers are held by Nebraska-based Ameritas Mutual Holding Company.
+Nebraska-based Ameritas Mutual Holding Company holds both insurers.

 Ameritas Financial Ratings